-Paintings, Artwork and Storage.
+Paintings, Art and Storage.

-Let’s discuss Paintings, Artwork and Storage.
+Let’s discuss Paintings, Art work and Self Storage.

 Here are a few tips on how you can protect your paintings and artwork by putting them into a storage unit.

-If you’re an artwork collector, or just someone with a few valuable paintings you want to protect and place into storage during a life event such as moving or a death in the family.
+If you’re an art work collector, or just someone with a few valuable paintings you want to protect and place into storage during a life event such as moving or a death in the family.
 We’ll go over a few helpful storage tips for preserving, transporting, protecting artwork and paintings.

 Advice from the Experts

 When it comes to storing artwork and paintings, there are no more crucial factors than temperature or humidity.
 Cracks and warping are just two of the dangers presented by fluctuating climate.
 Talk to your local self storage expert about climate control options.

 Many facilities provide dehumidifiers for their climate-controlled units.
 To ensure the safety and longevity of your artwork, maintain a level of 40-50% humidity and a temperature range of 70-75 degrees Fahrenheit.
 As a general rule of thumb, if you’re comfortable, your stored items will be as well.